quistew/petriEBN/README.md

 ## references

 This code accompanies the paper
 `E. Andreas, E. Quist, and T. Gedeon.
-Petri Net on Expanded Boolean Network Computes Morse Graphs of ODE Models.
+Petri Net on Expanded Boolean Network Computes Dynamics of Monotone Boolean Models.
 (In Progress)`

 This code relies on an (adapted) implementation of the Quine-McCluskey algorithm provided by `X. Gan and R. Albert.
 General method to find the attractors of discrete dynamic models of